jugal-chauhan04/DataFlowIQ/README.md

 All three products have three subscription tiers - Free, Pro, and Premium.

 ## Schema Design

-the schema design is outline in the schema.md file, meanwhile, the ER diagram showcases the relationship among tables.
+The schema design is outline in the schema.md file, meanwhile, the ER diagram showcases the relationship among tables.

-### Entity-Relationship Diagram

 ![ER Diagram](<Untitled diagram _ Mermaid Chart-2025-09-25-160352.png>)